rtorrent-community/rtorrent-docs/docs/cookbook.rst

    :start-after: operational settings
    :end-before: Watch directories

+The :term:`log.execute` and :term:`log.xmlrpc` commands open related log files, which can be very helpful when debugging problems of added extensions.

 *Watch directories* are an important concept to automatically load metafiles you drop into those directories.
 They use the :term:`schedule2` command to *watch* these locations,